flashmob/go-guerrilla/README.md

 Web Dashboard
 =============

-An optional web-based dashboard is built into GoGuerrilla.
+An optional web-based dashboard is built into Go-Guerrilla.
 To use it, set the dashboard options in the config file, as shown in the Configuration section.

 Releases
 ========